0xKayala/OWASP-Secure-Coding-Checklist/README.md

 - [ ]   Prevent disclosure of your directory structure in the robots.txt file by placing directories not intended for public indexing into an isolated parent directory.

-- [ ]   Define which HTTP methods, Get or Post, the application will support and whether it will be handled differently in different pages in the application.
+- [ ]   Define which HTTP methods, Get or Post, the application will support and whether it will be handled differently on different pages in the application.

 - [ ]   Disable unnecessary HTTP methods.